 These candles are labeled and sealed with a shrink-wrap ring so that customers are not opening and sticking their hands in.
 I have samples in little sauce cups for them to smell.

 How to use Massage Candles

-The candle is then gentle extinguished, preferably with a snuff if you are using it on a client.
-(No one wants your germs blown into there pool) Check to make sure the wax is cool enough.
+The candle is then gently extinguished, preferably with a snuff if you are using it on a client.
+(No one wants your germs blown into their pool) Check to make sure the wax is cool enough.
 Then the wax is poured into your hand to use as a massage oil.

 If the candle is not burning for a long time the wax will not get that hot.
 Because it is mixed with oils it will melt quickly.
 Coconut oil melt using the heat of your hand so imagine this will not take much.
 Warming the oils allows for the mixture to penetrate deeper into the skin and has a significantly better result than regular lotion.

 A massage candle can be used for dry feet or ache feet.
 It can be used to help soothe sore muscles or itchy skin.
 Because of the wax content, it has almost a pomade attribute that can also be nice on your scalp.
 It is a great substitute for those that are allergic to beeswax.
 If you are allergic to soy, you can substitute beeswax.